 European Health Insurance Card

-All persons who travel regularly within the EU or the EEA are encouraged to obtain a European Health Insurance Card (EHIC).
+Notwithstanding the extension of UCD’s insurance cover all persons travelling within the EU and the EEA are advised to obtain a European Health Insurance Card (EHIC).
 This allows access to the public health systems of countries within these areas and is free of charge.

 Any queries in relation to making a claim under the university travel and personal accident policy can be sent to firstname.lastname@example.org